Onyx-Protocol/Onyx/docs/protocol/specifications/data.md

 ### Asset ID

 Globally unique identifier of a given asset.
-Future versions of the protocol may introduce new [issuance entry types](#issuance-entry) with another definition of an asset ID, but an asset ID is always guaranteed to be unique across all asset versions and across all blockchains.
+Future versions of the protocol may introduce new [issuance entry types](#issuance-entry) with a different definition of an asset ID, but an asset ID is always guaranteed to be unique across all blockchains.

 Present version of the protocol defines asset ID as the [SHA3-256](#sha3) of the following structure: